-The Royal Observatory Greenwich is not only famous as the home of the Prime Meridian and GMT.
-It also has direct links to royalty, founded as it was by Charles II in 1676.
+The Royal Observatory Greenwich is home of the Prime Meridian and GMT and was founded by Charles II in 1676.
 Maritime exploration was a major concern for all European monarchs, and a core focus of astronomy at this time was finding the means to determine longitude.
-This would lead to safer ocean navigation and the strengthening of crown and country through exploration and trade – and history unfolded thus.
+This would lead to safer ocean navigation and the strengthening of the country through exploration and trade.

 Greenwich is notable for its maritime history, so it is appropriate that the world's largest maritime museum is based here.
 The National Maritime Museum was opened by King George VI in 1937, with the Museum’s name having been suggested by Rudyard Kipling.

 At the opening, the King was joined by his wife Queen Elizabeth (the late Queen Mother) and their 11-year-old daughter Princess Elizabeth, now Her Majesty the Queen.